Chet Atkins | Bob Dylan | Michael Hedges | Robert Johnson | Paco De Lucia

 Who is my biggest influence?

-Perhaps it’s appropriate to reveal who my biggest influence is.
-It’s an easy choice for me, it’s Eric Clapton.
+Perhaps it’s time to reveal my biggest influence.
+It’s an easy choice for me: Eric Clapton.

-At the age of 15, I spent an entire summer with his unplugged album on repeat, a TAB book, and one acoustic guitar in hand.
+At the age of 15, I spent an entire summer with his Unplugged album on repeat, a TAB book, and an acoustic guitar in hand.
 Nothing shaped me more as a player.

-I can’t believe I’ve been waffling on her without mentioning Joni Mitchell… I mean what she’s done for music in general and women playing acoustic guitar in particular… Oh well, I knew fitting five names on a list was going to backfire at some point…
+I can’t believe I’ve been going on without mentioning Joni Mitchell—what she’s done for music in general and for women playing acoustic guitar, in particular.
+Oh well, I knew trying to fit five names on a list would backfire at some point…

 Looks like I should go back to studying tunes instead of players.
-Maybe, that’s what you should do as well?
+Maybe that’s something you should do as well?